 As not just keen gardeners, but trained gardeners, the owners had big plans, plans that also required connecting the garden with the house.

-That’s where Johnston Cave Associates came in with a plan that not only boldly connected the two, but also one that made the house far more balanced, liveable and more in keeping with a house of its stature.
+That’s where Johnston Cave Associates came in with a plan for what was essentially a four-square house, that not only boldly connected the two, but also one that made the house far more balanced, liveable and more in keeping with a house of its stature.

 The answer was to create two new useful wings.